 The first time I experienced Nordic walking, I was immensely disappointed.

-I was a competitive power walker, regular runner and lover of sweaty workouts of all kinds.
+I was a competitive power walker, occasional runner and lover of sweaty workouts of all kinds.

 When the Nordic walking company Urban Poling called me (over 10 years ago now) from Vancouver to see if I'd be interested in test driving their poles and the Nordic walking technique, of course I said yes.